`

 Moderation Management Group for Young Professionals

-Group therapy can be a very powerful tool to aid and support moderation management practices for drugs and alcohol.
-At Fifth Avenue Psychiatry, our Manhattan addiction treatment professionals carefully evaluate and select group members to join our group therapy program so that attending individuals feel connected and understood by both the group therapists and other members.
+Group therapy can be a powerful tool to aid and support moderation management practices for drugs and alcohol.
+At Fifth Avenue Psychiatry, our addiction therapists carefully evaluate and select group members to join our group therapy program so that attending individuals feel connected and understood by both the group therapists and other members.
+In addition, the fundamental core of our treatment is privacy and discretion, and groups are selected to enhance this value.

-While our Manhattan group therapy program has psychoeducational aspects which are rooted in Cognitive Behavioral Therapy, the moderation management group is tailored to the needs and requests of group members.
-As a primarily member-driven program, our Manhattan group therapy program emphasizes process, support, and open dialogue.
+While our group therapy program has psychoeducational aspects rooted in Cognitive Behavioral Therapy, the moderation management group is tailored to the needs and makeup of group members.
+As a primarily member-driven program, our group therapy program emphasizes process, support, and open dialogue.
 Historically, group speakers, at the request of members, have been included to speak to themes such as meditation and the impact of substances on the brain in both short-term and long-term use.

 The Benefits of Group Therapy for Substance Abuse